W-L/pauNy/README.md

 asm_c.metric_dataframes()                           # print metrics to file; as above dfs can be passed optionally asm_c.metric_plots()                                # generate visualisations (see example); as above dfs can be passed optionally
 ```

+For documentation check out the docstrings and type hints in the sources.

 ## Example